GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/mcu-flashing.md

 Make sure you have necessary [Software Prerequisites](#software-prerequisites) installed.

 > [!Warning|style:callout|label:Warning|iconVisibility:visible]
-> * BlackPill-based PCBs (PCBv2, PCBv3) and PCBv3.1 should be flashed using STM32CubeProgrammer with **machine power off** unless the [PA15 pulldown has been tested](guides-upgrade/pcb-upgrade.md#pa15-pulldown-upgrade) and confirmed working.
+> * BlackPill-based PCBs (PCBv2, PCBv3) and PCBv3.1 should be flashed using STM32CubeProgrammer with **machine power off** unless [PA15 pulldown functionality ](guides-upgrade/pcb-upgrade.md#pa15-pulldown-upgrade) has been verified.
 Otherwise, the boiler heaters may turn on while the STM32 is connected or flashing.
 > * If your ST-Link doesn't work with STM32CubeProgrammer try using the old [ST-Link utility](https://www.st.com/en/development-tools/stsw-link004.html)

 1. Identify the core file to flash from [Releases](#Releases).